-The "Audit status" menu displays the following status information for the current volume audit trail:
+The Audit status menu displays the following status information for the current volume audit trail:

 Audit Status information Description Auditing status Shows as ON if auditing is enabled for the selected volume audit trail, or OFF if auditing is not enabled.

-Audit file size Shows the size, in bytes, of the current audit file.
+Audit Status information Description Audit file size Shows the size, in bytes, of the current audit file.
 Audit file size threshold Shows the configured size at which the server sends warning messages to the server console and system log file.
 Audit file maximum size Defines the nominal maximum size for the audit file.
 Audit record count Defines the number of audit records in the current audit file.

 This display does not define the complete status of a volume audit trail.
-See "Changing a Volume Audit Configuration" on page 50 for more information on viewing and setting the audit configuration.
+See "Changing a Volume Audit Configuration" on page 53 for more information on viewing and setting the audit configuration.